...

-Instead of getting demotivated or moving on, he made Tunak Tunak Tun🎶, which was also India’s first music video made with the extensive use of CGI and green screens.
+Instead of getting demotivated or moving on, he created “Tunak Tunak Tun”, which was also India’s first music video to utilise CGI and green screens extensively.
 The video featured no sets, props, or backup dancers – only four different clones of Daler Mehndi himself, dancing and interacting with each other.

 Owing to its catchy tunes and catchy chorus, however, the song soon became one of the biggest Indipop hits of all time in the country.
 Not that he needed to, but Mehndi more than proved his talent and the fact that he needed no one else to make a chart-topping song.

-This kind of international popularity reminds us of when Gangnam Style by Korean singer PSY went viral and would be played at every single event.
-Despite the fact that most of us had no idea what does tunak tunak tun meant, we had fun dancing to it and attempting the singer’s own moves.
-However, while Gangnam Style did go viral and was YouTube’s most streamed video in 2012, Tunak Tunak Tun’s 🎶 popularity remains unmatched.
+This kind of international popularity reminds us of when Gangnam Style by Korean singer PSY went viral and was played at every single event.
+Even though most of us had no idea what tunak tunak tun meant, we had fun dancing to it and attempting the singer’s own moves.
+However, while “Gangnam Style” did go viral and was YouTube’s most-streamed video in 2012, “Tunak Tunak Tun’s” popularity remains unmatched.

 In 2000, the song went viral as American comedian Dannel Gomiller created a parody and posted it on his website.
 The parody, showing the comedian attempting Mehndi’s dance step across various rooms in his house, went viral almost immediately, garnering almost 20k views each day.
 Given that the usage of the internet was just gaining popularity, 20,000 daily views was a lot at the time.

 That is not where it stopped, though.
 The song – and Mehndi’s dance moves – became so loved that they were even incorporated in the popular fantasy game World of Warcraft in 2008.
-In the game, the characters are seen dancing to the song using his viral moves.
+In the game, the characters are seen dancing to the song using their viral moves.

 Even now, different parodies of the song keep showing up every once in a while because apparently, no one can get enough of it.
 In early 2016, it reached No. 28 on Belgium’s UltraTop 50 chart, where it remained for two weeks.
 Later in the same year, it also peaked at No. 4 on Billboard’s World Digital Songs Sales Chart and stayed on for a week.
 And, of course, the song topped the India Hit Singles chart in 1998.
-The song continues to be a hit in South Korea, too, with even RM, the leader of the boy band BTS expressing his admiration for it in an interview.
+The song continues to be a hit in South Korea, too, with even RM, the leader of the boy band BTS, expressing his admiration for it in an interview.

 We all probably owe Daler Mehndi’s critics a huge thank you – without their insults and criticism, there likely wouldn’t have been a masterpiece like Tunak Tunak Tun🎶.
-Both the video and the song are extremely iconic and remain relevant, even as the track nears its silver jubilee.
+Both the video and the song are incredibly iconic and remain relevant, even as the track nears its silver jubilee.

 However, this song that we most popularly listen to and dance to at parties has a completely different meaning to what most non-Punjabi speakers may think.